-With the emergence of the quantum ecosystem around the world, inherent risks of relying on quantum computing have also emerged across a number of areas.
-Will quantum computing add to the risks (as well as benefits) of an algorithm-based society?
+With the emergence of the quantum ecosystem around the world, inherent risks of relying on quantum computing have emerged in a number of areas.
+Will quantum computing add to the risks as well as benefits of an algorithm-based society?
 Are there new challenges?
 Will the public trust technologies which they cannot understand and whose results they cannot verify?
 Will quantum computers be able to break existing cryptographic standards?
 Who will have access to the new technologies?

-The most appropriate and effective time to consider the ethical implications of a technology is when that technology is still in the design and development phase as it allows for early intervention.
-Ethical concerns in quantum computing are just starting to be discussed, however, ethical “guidelines” do not yet exist globally.
-Drawing on the learnings of ethical principles and approaches to mitigating risks and unintended consequences in other emerging technologies like AI, nanotech, nuclear energy, and GMOs, there is a need to study the ethical implications of the technology.
+The most appropriate and effective time to consider the ethical implications of a technology is when that technology is still in the design and development phase, as it allows for early intervention.
+Ethical concerns in quantum computing are just starting to be discussed, however, guidelines do not yet exist globally.
+Drawing on the learnings of ethical principles and approaches to mitigating risks and unintended consequences in other emerging technologies like AI, nanotech, nuclear energy and GMOs, there is a need to study the ethical implications of the technology.

 How to engage

-Project community: Nominate quantum experts, policy‐makers, emerging technologies ethics experts or senior executives to provide ongoing input on the project.
+Project community: Nominate quantum experts, policymakers, emerging technologies ethics experts, or senior executives to provide ongoing input on the project

 Fellow: Nominate an individual from your organization to play an integral role in shaping this initiative

-Arunima Sarkar, Project Lead, AI & Machine Learning at firstname.lastname@example.org
+For more information on this project, contact Arunima Sarkar, Project Lead, AI & Machine Learning at firstname.lastname@example.org